PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across two long singleton/Reshape cleanup sequences and three shorter singleton- channel/duplicate-fan-out/consecutive-Reshape triplets.
-The long helper uses explicit flags to retain the two former variants; the short helper accepts the target ModelIR and LayoutState so fallback relowering receives its own scope.
-Synthetic preflight-only fixtures prove that as many as 13 registered groups construct one graph index, while AST ownership checks fix exact runner order, flags, three short-helper invocations, and every surrounding scope boundary.
-The lowerer's registered-runner call characterization is reduced from 160 to 147 without changing runtime invocation order.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of two repeated QKV attention prefix/bridge pairs.
+The existing four prefix specs remain before the two bridge specs; their six diagnostic events construct one graph index per occurrence.
+The later bridge-only invocation remains standalone, and both production scopes end before their following legacy mutator.
+The lowerer's registered-runner call characterization is now 145, down from 160 before the singleton/Reshape and QKV helper extractions.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.